olaroos/deepnetnotes/basics.md

 $g$ – gate gate

 - **GRU**: – Gated Recurrent Unit [GRU]
-Both GRU and LSTM(not sure about this yet) can learn patterns that RNNs cannot learn.
-But cannot be trained parallelisation.
-No long and short range dependencies.
 GRU is more computational efficient and almost on par with performance of LSTM.
+GRU counters the vanishing gradient problem similar to LSTM.
-**2 inputs and outputs 1 state**:
+**2 inputs; outputs 1 state**:
 $x$ – input
 $h$ - hidden-state
 **2 gates to operate:**